X16Community/x16-smc/README.md

 become inoperable ("bricked") if the update process is interrupted or fails.

 The new firmware you want to upload must be stored on the SD card (device #8) as an Intel HEX formatted file.
-This is the binary format outputted by the Arduino IDE and used by the avrdude utility.
+This is the same binary format outputted by the Arduino IDE and used by the avrdude utility.

 The firmware must not overwrite the section of flash memory where the bootloader is stored (0x1E00..0x1FFF).
 The update will be aborted if the HEX file contains data to be written to this memory section.
 Consequently, the SMC update